 The subject of this paper is the solution of spatial and building acoustics of the model music rehearsal room within a music centre building.
-The calculation fully respects STN 73 0525 and STN 73 0527 valid for the design of spatial acoustics, as well as hygiene regulations for noise pollution.
-This acoustically treated room should serve as a music rehearsal space.
+Calculation fully respects the STN 73 0525 and STN 73 0527 valid for the design of spatial acoustics, as well as hygiene regulations for noise pollution.
+The acoustically treated room should serve as a music rehearsal space.
 If the building contains more rehearsal spaces, it is necessary to design a sound insulation (building acoustics) in order for the different sounds to not interfere with each other.